staillanibm/sttHelloWorld/README.md

 Tagging of the image (my user name is staillanibm):
 ```
-docker tag stt-hello-world ghcr.io/staillanibm/stt-hello-world
+docker tag stt-hello-world ghcr.io/staillanibm/stt-hello-world-jdbc
 ```

 Push of the image:
 ```
-docker push ghcr.io/staillanibm/stt-hello-world
+docker push ghcr.io/staillanibm/stt-hello-world-jdbc
 ```

 ##  Deployment in Kubernetes

 The ./resources/kubernetes folder contains resources to create a deployment in Kubernetes.
 We have:
--   the secret.yml file which references the ADMIN_PASSWORD value, encoded in base64 (value is set to Manage12345 here)
+-   the secret.yml file which references:
+    -   the ADMIN_PASSWORD value, encoded in base64 (value is set to Manage12345 here)
+    -   the DB_USERNAME and DB_PASSWORD values, also encoded in base64
 -   the deploy.yml file which references several objects:
-    -   a config map, which contains the content of the application.properties file (this time user.Administrator.password points to a secret named ADMIN_PASSWORD)
+    -   a config map, which contains the content of the application.properties file (to configure the Administrator password, the database connection and the value of the SERVER global variable)
-    -   a deployment with 3 pods, pointing to the container image previously pushed, in which we mount the config map and the secret previously mentioned
+    -   a deployment with 3 pods, pointing to the container image previously pushed, in which we mount the config map and the secret previously mentioned.
+We also inject the pod name into the SERVER environment variable
     -   a load balancer service that exposes the 5555 port

 The network exposition is simplified here with the use of a load balancer service.
 At target an ingress should be configured.